-4. Working with Environment
+4. Working with Environments

 The following discusses Pkg's interaction with environments.
 For more on the role, environments play in code loading, including the "stack" of environments from which code can be loaded, see this section in the Julia manual.